Book General Admission

 Pennsylvania Log Farmhouse

 This is a replica of the house that Thomas Mellon and his family built four years after they had arrived in Pennsylvania.
-You can see that they were prospering - it is larger and better equipped than their first log cabin.
 The original farmhouse still stands in the town of Export, Pennsylvania.

 The construction is similar to the log cabin.
-However the logs are completely hewn or 'squared' and are tightly fitted to prevent rain from seeping in.
+However, to build this farmhouse, the logs are completely hewn or 'squared' and are tightly fitted to prevent rain from seeping in.

 The greater size and more finished appearance of the farmhouse was a sign of the increasing prosperity of the Mellons.
 More and better household furnishings replaced the crude and largely homemade furniture of the cabin.
 The presence of even a few bought clothes and shoes was sign of a more comfortable lifestyle.

-However, even though the family were prospering, daily life still entailed hard work.
+Daily life still entailed hard work.
 The tasks of ploughing, tending crops, looking after livestock, repairing fences and land clearance were time consuming and strenuous.
-Women noticed little change in their life of toil with their days filled with an endless routine of baking, cooking and cleaning, sewing, spinning and weaving.
+Women noticed little change in their routine of baking, cooking, cleaning, sewing, spinning and weaving.